 Q. For the purposes of this survey, antiparasitic drug resistance is defined as the decreased effectiveness of an antiparasitic drug for parasite species and stages for which it was previously effective.
 This may include a moderate decline in how well the drug works initially, a shorter duration of efficacy requiring more frequent treatments, or a complete failure of the therapeutic regimen.
-For each of the following species/ classes of animals, how would you characterize the level of risk for the development (or expansion) of antiparasitic drug resistance in the United States?
+For each of the following species classes of animals, how would you characterize the level of risk for the development (or expansion) of antiparasitic drug resistance in the United States?
 If you do not have sufficient experience or knowledge in a species to evaluate risk, please choose "unable to evaluate".

 Species/ classes of animals: Adult horses (3 years old and older); Young horses (less than 3 years old); Dairy cattle; Cow-calf; Background/stockers; Feedlot cattle; Sheep; Goats